steadylearner/prop-passer/README.md

   </li>
 ```

-It is just plular version of **PropPasser**.
+It is just a plular version of **PropPasser**.
-You don't have to manually copy and paste wrapper elements.
+You don't have to manually copy and paste wrapper elements and its props.
 ___

 ### Key(times)